 It is worth mentioning that outsourcing is a good career for a specialist as well.
 Working in an outsourcing company, a specialist deals with professionals in his field and gets the opportunity to exchange experiences, knowledge, and simple advice with his similar specialists.

 The chance that would burn out emotionally when working at these companies is much lower.

 5) IT Staffing, Outstaffing

-You get a contract-based collaboration where your subcontractor is responsible for delivered results.
+You get a contract-based collaboration where your subcontractor is responsible for delivering results.

 Using such a model brings many advantages: